 1. Stacked Filesystem Encryption

 Stacked filesystem encryption solutions are applied as a layer that stacks on top of an existing filesystem.
-This makes all files written to an encryption-enabled folder, to be encrypted in an instant before the underlying filesystem wrote them to disk and decrypt it whenever the filesystem reads them from disk.
+This makes all files written to an encryption-enabled folder be encrypted instantly before the underlying filesystem writes them to disk and decrypts it whenever the filesystem reads them from disk.

 Through this method, the files are stored in the host filesystem in an encrypted form (which means that their contents and file/folder names are replaced by random-looking data of roughly the same length).
 However, other than that, they are present in that filesystem as they would without encryption, as normal files.